Ironikus/wp-webhooks/readme.txt

 * New webhook trigger "Order created" for the "Woocommerce" integration
 * Added new "Fluent Support" integration
 * New webhook trigger "Ticket created" for the "Fluent Support" integration
+* You can now use the get_post action to fetch an attachment (media) id from an URL

 **Little tweaks:**

 * Optimize integration items on single endpoint view for "Send Data" and "Receive Data"
+* Optimized webhook descriptions and other text

 **Fixed issues:**